 List of Chelsea managers in the last ten years

-Claudio Ranieri was manager of Chelsea when Roman Abramovich bought the Club in 2003, having been there since 2000 when he succeeded Graham Rix, and was the first of a now infamous list of managers to have faced the sack, with Roberto di Matteo being the latest on the casualty list.
+Claudio Ranieri was the first in the list of Chelsea managers in the last ten years when Roman Abramovich bought the Club in 2003, having been there since 2000 when he succeeded Graham Rix, and was the first of a now infamous list of Chelsea managers to have faced the sack, with Roberto di Matteo being the latest on the casualty list.

-He is now the ninth manager to be relieved from the Chelsea hotseat.
-Both Pep Guardiola and Rafael Benitez are touted to be the successor to that throne.
+He is the ninth manager to be relieved from the Chelsea hotseat.
+Both Pep Guardiola and Rafael Benitez were touted to be the successor to that throne.

 Success achieved at Stamford Bridge apparently does not seem to be criterion under which a manager’s tenure at Stamford Bridge is measured, if one does not meet the Russian owner’s demands.

 Jose Mourinho, Chelsea’s most successful manager to date, spent three years in London during which period he won two Premier League titles, two League Cups and an FA Cup.